 The Childs Farm range is the only range of children’s toiletries that we have found not to adversely affect eczema.

-One of the products we hadn’t used until recently is the Childs Farm Nappy cream.
+One of the products we hadn’t used until recently is the Childs Farm Nappy Cream.
 I’ve had it at the back of the cupboard but not having any children in nappies any longer it had never been opened.

 I have, however, recently discovered several uses for this cream – uses that have nothing to do with babies bottoms!

 One of the children has had a pretty horrific eczema flair up recently.
 Over the years we’ve tried a range of products to try and get these flair ups under control, but this time nothing seemed to be working and it was just getting worse and spreading.
 We’d even tried two different hydrocortisone creams with no change.
-Coconut oil bandages have worked well before but even that didn’t help on this occassion.
+Coconut oil bandages have worked well before but even that didn’t help on this occasion.
 A lot of the products designed for eczema actually seem to make things worse and cause additional stinging and irritation, which causes scratching and so the cycle goes on.

 I was searching in the cupboard to find something that would calm down the stinging caused by an eczema recommended cream and saw the nappy cream – at this point anything was worth a go.